snehasurna1875/100-days-of-code/README.md

 Day 80 : 18th October 2020
 ------------------------------------
-I completed the Google Cloud lab in which I excercised granting and revoking Cloud IAM roles to users
+I completed the Google Cloud lab in which I excercised granting and revoking Cloud IAM roles to users And I completed one more lab in which I set up and monitored a VM with Cloud Monitoring